A VEGAN THANKSGIVING TO REMEMBER

 Garnish

-- Combine the barley, water, and salt in a 2-quart (2 liter) saucepan.
+2. Combine the barley, 1 1/2 cups (360 ml) of the water, and 1/2 teaspoon of the salt in a 2-quart (2 liter) saucepan.
 Cover and bring to a boil over high heat.
-Turn the heat to low and steam for 30 to 35 minutes or until the barley is tender and all liquid is absorbed.
+Reduce the heat to low and steam for 30 to 35 minutes, or until the barley is tender and all the liquid is absorbed.
 Transfer the cooked barley to a large mixing bowl.

-- Preheat the oven to 375 F (Gas Mark 5) degrees.
-In a large bowl, combine the mushrooms, onions, olive oil, and salt and toss together to coat with the oil.
-Transfer the mixture to a large baking sheet and roast at 375 (Gas Mark 5) degrees for about 35 minutes, until onions and mushrooms are very tender.
+3. Preheat the oven to 375 degrees (Gas Mark 5) degrees.
+In a large bowl, combine the mushrooms, onions, olive oil, and 1/2 teaspoon of the remaining salt and toss together to coat with the oil.
+Transfer the mixture to the baking sheet and roast for about 35 minutes, until onions and mushrooms are very tender.
 Set aside.

-- In a 3-quart (3 liter) saucepan combine the water, lentils, poultry seasoning, bay leaf, salt, marjoram, and pepper.
+4. In a 3-quart (3 liter) saucepan combine the remaining 3 1/2 cups (840 ml) water, lentils, poultry seasoning, bay leaf, and the remaining 3/4 teaspoon salt, marjoram, and pepper.
 Bring to a boil, uncovered, over high heat.
-Turn heat to medium, and simmer until lentils are tender and no more than 1 or 2 tablespoons of liquid remain, about 25 minutes.
+Reduce the heat to medium, and simmer about 25 minutes, or until the lentils are tender and no more than 1 or 2 tablespoons of liquid remain.

-- To assemble the terrine, add the roasted onions and mushrooms and the cooked lentils to the bowl with the barley.
-Stir well and add the chopped almonds, Bragg Liquid Aminos, and psyllium husks.
-Toss together until all ingredients are thoroughly combined.
+5. To assemble the terrine, add the roasted onions and mushrooms and the cooked lentils to the bowl with the barley.
+Stir well and add the chopped almonds, soy sauce, and psyllium seed husks.
+Toss together until all the ingredients are thoroughly combined.

-- Garnish the edge of the platter with half slices of oranges and sprigs of fresh herbs.
-Serve with Lemon Dill Silken Sauce on the side.
-Makes about 6 to 8 servings.
+7. Garnish the edge of the platter with half slices of oranges and sprigs of fresh herbs.
+Serve with the Mushroom Wine Sauce and/or Lemon Dill Silken Sauce on the side.

 Mushroom Sauce

-- Combine the mushrooms, water, Bragg Liquid Aminos, red wine, and lemon juice in a 2-quart (2 liter) saucepan, and bring them to a boil.
-Turn the heat down slightly and simmer for 5 minutes.
+1. Combine the mushrooms, 1 3/4 cups (420 ml) of the water, soy sauce, red wine, and lemon juice in a 2-quart (2 liter) saucepan, and bring to a boil over high heat.
+Reduce the heat slightly and simmer for 5 minutes.

-- Stir the cornstarch and water together in a small bowl and add it to the bubbling sauce a little at a time, stirring constantly, until thickened to desired consistency, about 1 minute.
+2. Stir the cornstarch and the remaining 3 tablespoons of water together in a small bowl or cup and add it to the gently bubbling sauce a little at a time, stirring constantly for about 1 minute, until thickened to desired consistency.
 Serve the sauce on the side.
 Makes about 2 1/4 cups (540 ml).

 Lemon Dill Silken Sauce

-Combine all the ingredients in a blender or food processor, and process until smooth, about 1 minute.
+Combine all the ingredients in the blender or food processor and process for about 1 minute, or until smooth and creamy.
 Makes about 1 cup (240 ml).

 If at first beets seem too mundane for the Thanksgiving table, rest reassured they will be admirably appreciated when properly dressed in a coat of thick, tangy-sweet pomegranate syrup (sometimes called pomegranate molasses) available in any Middle Eastern grocery.
-Occasionally, Italian delis will stock this item, too.
+Occasionally, Italian delis will stock this item.

 ROASTED BEETS WITH POMEGRANATE SYRUP